Agoric/documentation/main/zoe/guide/contracts/constantProductAMM.md

 specify limits on how far the price may have moved, or specify limits of zero and trust the contract to trade fairly.

-Transactions that don't require an invitation include `addPool()` and the queries (`getInputPrice()`, `getOutputPrice()`, `getPoolAllocation()`, `getLiquidityIssuer()`, and `getLiquiditySupply()`).
+Transactions that don't require an invitation include `addPoolInvation()` and the queries (`getInputPrice()`, `getOutputPrice()`, `getPoolAllocation()`, `getLiquidityIssuer()`, and `getLiquiditySupply()`).